 In conclusion, Deuteronomy 7:2 serves as a reminder of the Israelites' call to obedience and faithfulness to God as they entered the Promised Land.
 It also carries a timeless message about the spiritual battle that believers face and the importance of maintaining purity in our faith and worship.
 While the command to utterly destroy the Canaanites may seem severe, it was given within a specific historical context and must be understood in light of the broader biblical message of love, mercy, and redemption.

-Deuteronomy 7:2 Artwork
+Artwork for Deuteronomy 7:2

 Deuteronomy 7:2 - "And when the LORD thy God shall deliver them before thee; thou shalt smite them, and utterly destroy them; thou shalt make no covenant with them, nor shew mercy unto them:" respectful, symbolic bible verse art